 Applications that use GPUs for HPC include weather forecasting, data mining, and other diverse processes that require this speed and amount of data computation.
 NVIDIA is the largest maker of GPUs.

 Learn how Pure redefines and simplifies AI workflows with NVIDIA >>

 Note: GPUs are sometimes confused with central processing units (CPUs) and tensor processing units (TCUs).
 A CPU is a general-purpose processor that manages all the logic, calculations, and I/O of a computer.
 A TCU is Google’s custom-made application-specific processor used to accelerate machine learning workloads.
 A GPU, on the other hand, is an additional processor to improve the graphical interface and run high-end tasks.

 5. Modern Data Storage Will be a Critical Investment.

-The three key components of an high-performance computing system are computing, networking, and storage.
+The three key components of an HPC system are computing, networking, and storage.
 Because storage is one of the most important elements, it’s key to have a powerful, modern data storage solution if you’re using or plan to use HPC.

-To be able to accommodate the vast amount of data involved in high-performance computing, the HPC system’s data storage system should be able to:
+To be able to accommodate the vast amount of data involved in HPC, the HPC system’s data storage system should be able to: